BETRAYAL AT CROSS CREEK

 — Council for Wisconsin Writers

-Multiple award winning Betrayal At Cross Creek is the first of Kathleen's mysteries for Americn Girl, and the eighth of Kathleen's twenty-five published books.
-It is written for readers age 10 to adult who enjoy American Revolutionary War era historical fiction without any sex, gore, or explicit violence.
-This story was originally released as a 178-page book in softcover and hardcover formats, and is currently available as a 4 hour and 13 minute audiobook.
+Multiple award-winning Betrayal At Cross Creek is the first of Kathleen's mysteries for Americn Girl, and her eighth book.
+It is written for readers age 10 and up who are interested in historical fiction about the American Revolutionary War, without sex, gore, or explicit violence.

 What Others Are Saying